coredns/coredns/plugin/tsig/README.md

 ## Bugs

+### Secondary

+TSIG transfers are not yet implemented for the *secondary* plugin.
+The *secondary* plugin will not sign its zone transfer requests.

 ### Zone Transfer Notifies

-With the transfer plugin, zone transfer notifications from CoreDNS are not TSIG signed.
+With the *transfer* plugin, zone transfer notifications from CoreDNS are not TSIG signed.

 ### Special Considerations for Forwarding Servers (RFC 8945 5.5)